microsoft/DeepGNN/docs/graph_engine/data_spec.rst

 ===============

 The EdgeList format,

+	* Nodes and edges are on separate lines, so they may be sorted after generating the file.
+	* Small files that are fast to create and convert.
 	* Supports heterogeneous and homegeneous graphs.
-	* Nodes and edges are on separate lines, so it may be sorted after initial conversion.
-	* Small files that are fast to create and convert.

 `graph.csv` layout,